 Bank Direct Connect

-The Bank Direct Connect tool is an integration using a third party bank aggregation service that allows a user to pull transaction history from a connected bank or credit card account directly into Accounting Seed.
+The Bank Direct Connect (BDC) tool is an integration using a third party bank aggregation service that allows you to pull transaction history from a connected bank or credit card account directly into Accounting Seed.

 - The Bank Direct Connect tool is connected to over 14,500 financial institutions.
-If a customer’s bank is not supported by this service then Accounting Seed provides a bank file import tool with very similar functionality.
+If a customer’s bank is not supported by this service, Accounting Seed provides the Financial File Import wizard with very similar functionality.